Join our facebook group!

 These are the extension activities that you can use in your classroom with Animals on Board.

-Studnents count the objects then practice writing the numeral.
+In this activity, students count the number of objects and then practice writing the numeral.

-Students count individual objects and write the total for each.
+In this activity, students count the individual objects and then write the total number for each.

 Free Number Sense Activity